 Heated clothing items are initially designed for cold-weather activities and sports.
 Designed for trekking.
 For outdoor workers like carpenters and construction workers.
 For sports like snowmobiling, winter biking, diving, downhill skiing, and motorcycle riding

 And since the London Olympics, athletes have used heated clothing to warm their muscles warm before the race.

 Now everyone is wearing them.

-With heated garments, however, you can stay toasty warm if your jacket is damp from rain or sweat.
+However, with heated garments, you can stay toasty warm if your jacket is damp from rain or sweat.
 You will also stay cozy when you are resting and not generating heat.

 Instead of continuously removing or adding clothing, trying to maintain a comfortable body temperature, there is a heated clothing item that suits your particular needs.

 For instance, you can wear a heated vest under a shirt or sweater.
-This not only provides a heated surface to warm up your skin but also traps in your body heat.
+It not only provides a heated surface to warm up your skin but also traps in your body heat.

 Are they safe

 Original heated clothing items are very safe.
 Over the years, manufacturers have invested in its efficiency and safety to increase customer satisfaction.
 Heated clothing items are not designed to get too hot or uncomfortable.
 The wiring is often waterproofed against damp conditions and even detachable in some brands.